 Petworth House from the Lake by JMW Turner

-In this view of Petworth from the lake – with its panoramic composition, low horizon and luminous treatment of water and sky – Turner took the topographical view to a new level of artistic ambition.
+In this view of Petworth from the lake – with its panoramic composition, low horizon and luminous treatment of water and sky – JMW Turner (1775-1851) took the topographical view to a new level of artistic ambition.

-Tuner painted this view of Petworth House from across the boating lake at the behest of the 3rd Earl of Egremont in 1809.
+Turner painted this view of Petworth House from across the boating lake at the behest of the 3rd Earl of Egremont in 1809.
 He would later spend long periods of time at Petworth in the 1820s and 1830s as the Earl’s guest.
 The latter’s patronage would bring Turner much recognition and would result in the presence of 20 paintings by the artist in the house.

 In this picture, Turner’s silhouetted pictorial forms – two tall-masted boats and a skiff in front of a small island – juxtapose brilliantly against the lake and sky.
 Petworth house itself is bathed in an iridescent light.
 The presence of dew is suggested along the mist-veiled horizon where the edging between trees, hills and clouds dissolves in untraceable gradations of light and colour.